All Products

 Endpoint Type

 Select Interface Endpoint.
-This allows a service consumer to access the service from a service provider through an interface endpoint.
+This indicates that the service consumer accesses the service provided by the service provider through an interface endpoint.

 Endpoint Service

 Click Alibaba Cloud Service.
-In the search box for the endpoint service name, enter the domain name and select the endpoint service.
-The domain name format is com.aliyuncs.${regionId}.smq.
-For example, com.aliyuncs.cn-heyuan-acdr-1.smq is the endpoint service name for the Heyuan Automotive-dedicated Cloud.
+Then, in the search box for the endpoint service name, enter the domain name and select the service.
+The domain name is in the format com.aliyuncs.${regionId}.smq.
+For example, com.aliyuncs.cn-heyuan-acdr-1.smq is the endpoint service name for the Heyuan Automotive Dedicated Cloud.

 Note